It is often difficult, especially when the story is “ugly”, to see that it was necessary.

 This is what happens to us in life, as more and more we live through our Intellect and less in touch with and honoring and respecting our Feelings; more and more imbalances make home within us, leading us to more and more dis-ease and eventually "diseases".

 To thrive in our Earthly life we need to develop our Mind, but all the while still nurture and nourish our Soul.
 When we start living too much out of our Mind and in the material world, then we risk not acknowledging and nurturing our Soul enough.
 This can be seen when no matter what we may do or achieve, any happiness we gain is short lived.
 Because happiness is an expression or our innate emotion, joy.
-When the happiness is induced by the intellect it is short lived, but when happiness is expressed as a result of our Soul experiencing joy, then it is deeper rooted and not dependent of upon an material circumstances, thus longer lasting and experienced as what is known as “contentment”.
+When the happiness is induced by the intellect it is short lived, but when happiness is expressed as a result of our Soul experiencing joy, then it is deeper rooted and not dependent upon any material circumstances, thus longer lasting and experienced as what is known as “contentment”.

 Although it must be pointed out over here, that there are some emotions that stem from the Intellect, like fear and anger.
 Fear results from our thoughts (mainly and often from the Waswasa thoughts), its roots live in the Ego, just like that of anger.
 They are a consequence of one's Ego being threatened or challenged.
 Fear and Anger are the two extremes ends of the Ego’s expression when it encounters stimuli.
 Our Ego is a part of ones’ Soul-self that gets developed as ones’ intellect gets developed: it is best described as our Mind’s persona; it is an acquired facet of our Soul’s self, developed as a result of ones’ Worldly Journey, (which is why despite its development it can still be allowed to be “let go of” in a healthy way – more on this coming soon).